Sec-Mini-Projects/Hooking-Project/README.md

 Both solutions could be combined into one solution and also automate the above but again, these are just hobby projects.

-**Example: Place the binaries and ".lib" file in the "<root>\TitanEngine\" folder and the dll into the same directory as the main .EXE**